alexvking/Learning-Language-Classifier/readme.md

 USAGE
 -----

-classify expects plain formatted text specified as a file from the command line.
+classify expects either plain formatted text specified as a file or a web address from the command line.

 To run language recognition, run with <code>python classify.py --lang [input.txt]</code>.